Frequently Asked Questions

 I looked ahead and saw the mountains there with rocks and forests on them, and from the mountains flashed all colors upward to the heavens.
 Then I was standing on the highest mountain of them all, and round about beneath me was the whole hoop of the world.
 And while I stood there I saw more than I can tell and I understood more than I saw; for I was seeing in a sacred manner the shapes of all things in the spirit, and the shape of all shapes as they must live together like one being.
 And I saw that the sacred hoop of my people was one of many hoops that made one circle, wide as daylight and as starlight, and in the center grew one mighty flowering tree to shelter all the children of one mother and one father.
 And I saw that it was holy.

-I deeply believe in Black Elk's vision, but there is so much mending to be done by the privileged who have benefited from the systemic disenfranchisement and oppression of Native people first.
+Black Elk's vision resonates with me deeply, but there is so much mending to be done by the privileged who have benefited from the systemic disenfranchisement and oppression of Native people first.
 The work put into this deck comes from a place of reverence, reflection, and a desire to mend.
 The stories openly shared by the people of those 574 Native Nations are shared with those outside their cultures by them for a reason.
 If we are to survive as one hoop, we must stop and listen to the Earth calling us back.
 We must do this work now, and we must do it together.

-This deck was designed to do two things: to empower people with tools for inner exploration and growth, and to give back to non-profits which benefit Indigenous lives and our planet.
-I give as much as I can afford to while still surviving frugally and without going into debt (right now around 15%).
-If I continue to see success, that percentage will grow accordingly.
+This deck was designed to do two things: to empower people with tools for inner exploration and growth, and to give back to non-profits which benefit both Indigenous lives and the well being of our planet.
+I give as much as I can afford to while still surviving frugally and without going into debt.
+If I continue to see success, how much I give will grow accordingly.
 Posthumously, 100% of the deck's proceeds and all future work will be donated to environmental and Indigenous/human rights nonprofits.
 I do not plan to leave a human legacy.
 I recognize that it is still not enough.

 If it still feels appropriative, I ask then how are we to mend broken hoops without wanting to connect to each other?
 Without the work that goes into understanding?
 Without being human and making mistakes and learning from them?
 It would be impossible to do that work with barriers that keep us from exploring the lives and perspectives of others.
 Art is my way of exploring and understanding, and it is a deeply personal journey.
 I will not censor my exploration and education into the ideas and spaces that I am guided to because no personal or societal progress will ever be made if we take a path of avoidance.